What do you do with your sins? You've committed them, you've confessed them, you've been forgiven - but are you still holding on to them?

 Once your bag has disappeared, you turn to face the Lord, only to find that He's gone.
 However, He has left His bag of grace and mercy behind for you to use anytime you choose.

 But, as you look at His bag of grace and mercy, you notice that it's no longer on the teeter-totter.

-Seeing that it was apparently heavy enough to discharge your bag of sins, regrets and failures as far as the east is from the west, then this may seem to be a bit of a problem.
+Seeing that it was apparently heavy enough to discharge your bag of sins, regrets, and failures as far as the east is from the west, then this may seem to be a bit of a problem.
 But in actuality, it's not a problem.
 Look in the bag.
 Just untie it and open it up.
 What do you see?
 Big, fluffy pillows – you know the kind, the type you like best.
-Go ahead and dive right on in, grace, mercy and forgiveness is kind, gentle and warm.
+Go ahead and dive right on in, grace, mercy, and forgiveness is kind, gentle and warm.

-So, the next time you find yourself carrying that bag of sins and regrets, come back to God's teeter-totter, and drop your bag.
-Then, ask God to forgive you of carrying the past into the future.
+So, the next time you find yourself carrying that bag of sins and regrets, come back to God's teeter-totter and drop your bag.
+Then, ask God to forgive you for carrying the past into the future.
 Then put God's bag of grace and mercy on the other side of that teeter-totter and watch as your sins are ejected to a place that is farther than the east is from the west.

 As far as the east is from the west, so far hath he removed our transgressions from us.
 (Psalms 103:12, KJV)

 And ye shall know the truth, and the truth shall make you free.
 (John 8:32, KJV)